peasantbird/tp/docs/DeveloperGuide.md

      * `$` demarcates the end of the matching

-     Initially, the regex above was meant to allow for user typos, such as `hgih` or `meduim`, but in hindsight, this parsing is unnecessary, and only made it harder to test for invalid priority inputs.
+     Initially, the regex above was meant to allow for user typos, such as `hgih` or `meduim`, but in hindsight, this regex is unnecessary as it doesn't value add much to the user experience, and only made it harder to test for invalid priority inputs.
    <br> As such, we plan to
      change the validation regex to only accept `h`, `m`, `l`, or `nil` as inputs for priority in future.